Helge07/DefocusStacker/readme.md

 3. Open the project file  EosMonitor\EosMonitor.sln

 4. Compile the project `DFS`.
-This generates the directories DFS\DFS\bin\Debug   resp.
+This generates the compiled program in the directories DFS\DFS\bin\Debug   resp.
 DFS\DFS\bin\Release

 5. Start EosMonitor.exe  from the Debug- resp.
 Release-directory